IntelPython/numba-dpex/docs/dppy/debugging.md

 ## Debugging with GDB

-Numba-dppy allows GPU kernels to be debugged with the GDB debugger.
+Numba-dppy allows SYCL kernels to be debugged with the GDB debugger.
 Setting the debug environment variable `NUMBA_DPPY_DEBUG` (e.g. `export NUMBA_DPPY_DEBUG=True`) enables the emission of debug information.
 To disable debugging set this variable to None: (e.g. `export NUMBA_DPPY_DEBUG= `).